craftercms/docs/source/site-administrators/studio/user-interface-configuration.rst

 Audience Targeting
 ******************

-Audience Targeting allows an author to see what the site would look like if it were being browsed by a user with a given set of attributes.
+Audience Targeting allows an author to see what the project would look like if it were being browsed by a user with a given set of attributes.

 .. image:: /_static/images/page/page-targeting-open.jpg
     :width: 80 %